brandon1pardede/heypicoai-place-finder/README.md

-# Local LLM Place Finder
+# AI-Powered Place Finder

-This application uses a local LLM (Ollama) to process natural language queries about places and displays the results on Google Maps.
+This application uses a local LLM (Ollama) to process natural language queries about places and displays the results using Google Maps and Places API.
+It provides intelligent location-based recommendations based on user queries and their current location.

 ## Prerequisites